NorMatch: Matching Normalizing Flows with Discriminative Classifiers for Semi-Supervised Learning: Introduction

 Furthermore, NorMatch also utilizes normalizing flow to model, in an unsupervised fashion, the distribution of unlabeled data.
 This design is named Normalizing flow for Unsupervised Modeling (NUM).
-NUM can contribute to learn a better generative classifier on the unlabeled data, thus further improve the performance of a discriminative classifier in an implicit way.
+NUM can contribute to learning a better generative classifier on the unlabeled data, thus further improving the performance of a discriminative classifier implicitly.
 Our contributions are summarized as follows. \begin{itemize} \item We propose a new SSL method named NorMatch, which utilizes normalizing flows as an auxiliary generative classifier to estimate pseudo-label uncertainty for the discriminative classifier. \item We introduce a threshold-free sample weighting scheme to exploit both high- and low-confidence pseudo-labels called NCUE.
 We further leverage normalizing flows to model the distribution of unlabeled data in an unsupervised manner (NUM). \item We demonstrate that our NorMatch achieves better, or comparable, performance than state-of-the-art methods on several popular SSL datasets including CIFAR-10, CIFAR-100, STL-10 and Mini-ImageNet. \end{itemize}